ensun logo

 Based on our calculations related technologies to Aquaculture are Water/Ocean Cleaning Technologies, Waste Management, Renewable Energy, Sustainable Fashion, Smart Grid

-Start-Ups who are working in Aquaculture are The Aquaculture Group
+Start-Ups who are working in Aquaculture are Brackish Inc.

-The most represented industries which are working in Aquaculture are Manufacturing, Agriculture and Farming, Professional Services, Science and Engineering, Food and Beverage
+The most represented industries which are working in Aquaculture are Other, Food and Beverage, Environment, Disposal and Recycling, Agriculture, Oil, Energy and Gas

 ensun uses an advanced search and ranking system capable of sifting through millions of companies and hundreds of millions of products and services to identify suitable matches.
 This is achieved by leveraging cutting-edge technologies, including Artificial Intelligence.